guanjue/S3V2_IDEAS_ESMP/manuals/run_S3V2_IDEAS_in_AWS.md

 ####
+## S3V2-IDEAS require to use the AWS Debian system with the default settings to run
 ## Install gsl python and R and used library
 ```
 ### start a AWS EC2 instance with Debian system (at least 4CUP and 32GB mem)